Fiserv/ipg-na/docs/3dsecure-md/SOAPAPIIntegration.md

 ## Fallback to 3-D Secure 1.0.2

-For cases, where card issuers do not support the EMV 3DS protocol yet, the Gateway provides an option to “downgrade” to 3-D Secure 1.0.2 authentication instead.
+For cases, where card issuers do not support the EMV 3DS protocol yet, the Gateway provides an option to ***downgrade*** to 3-D Secure 1.0.2 authentication instead.

 In the first step you submit Sale transaction request as for 3-D Secure 2.x version: [Fallback Verification](?path=docs/3dsecure-md/FallbackVerification.md)